paytons3/Fung/README.md

 Description: Class where each object is a course section

-Variables:
+Variables: <br />
- self.name: _string_
+ self.name: _string_ <br />
-  Column name from the sections dataframe that corresponds to the appropriate section self.capacity: integer
+  Column name from the sections dataframe that corresponds to the appropriate section <br />
+ self.capacity: integer
   Number of teams that the section can contain self.numStudents: _integer_